 Wendy Freeman

-Lunchtime Supervisor and Breakfast Club Leader I have lived in Horsley for 34 years and counting, and am in my 16th year as a lunchtime supervisor.
+Lunchtime Supervisor and Wraparound Care Leader I have lived in Horsley for 34 years and counting, and am in my 16th year as a lunchtime supervisor.
 I am also the leader of the school's breakfast club.
 My eldest daughter and her eldest daughter (my granddaughter) attended Horsley School.
 I love my job and look forward to coming to school every day. |

 Lynn Stride